abstrnoah/brumaltex/README.md

 This package has had three iterations.
 Each iteration, I have essentially started over, so no cross-compatibility is guaranteed.
 Maybe they shouldn't be considered versions of the same package.
-Each iteration aims to be increasingly stable and useful to people aren't me.
+Each iteration aims to be increasingly stable and useful to people who aren't me.
 That said, it's a personal package, so quite ___unstable___ and insufficiently documented.
 Let me know if you find its contents useful and I'd be happy to maintain it better.